dhar135/expense-tracker-cli/README.md

 - Get expense details by ID
 - Filter expenses by category
 - View expense summaries (total and by month)
-- In-memory H2 database for persistence
+- File-based H2 database for persistence

 ## Tech Stack